EthanSteinberg/DataChannelServer/README.md

 DataChannelServer
 ============

 WARNING: This library is still a work in progress.
-Feel free to use the code, but the api might change at any time and there are lots of bugs.
+Feel free to use the code, but the API might change at any time and there are lots of bugs.

 DataChannelServer is a C++ library for creating WebRTC DataChannel servers.